yamalight/graffiti/packages/graffiti-plugin-next/README.md

 ## Building for production

-To create Next.js build for production you can either:

-- execute `next build` manually as usual, e.g.:
+Please remember that to create Next.js build for production you need to execute `next build` manually as usual, e.g.:

 ```json
 {